Neshri/Introspection/README.md

 ### Data Flow Architecture

-The AgentTree system follows a pipeline-based data flow with integrated intelligence services:
+The AgentGraph system follows a pipeline-based data flow with integrated intelligence services:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐